teuben/nemo-lesson/_episodes/05-files.md

 questions:
 - "What kind of files does NEMO use"
 objectives:
-- "Files"
+- "File Types"
 - "Unix Pipes"
 keypoints:
-- "Files"
+- "File Types"
 - "Unix pipes"
 ---

 NEMO stores most of its data in binary format.
-We have already see that the **tsf** program can display such data
+We have already see that the **tsf** program can display such data.
+These files are hierarchical, named, and type tagged to promote interoperability.
+Later in this episode we will see there are a few types (e.g. SnapShot, Orbit, Image).
+Here is a SnapShot:

 ~~~
 $ mkplummer out=p10.dat nbody=10 seed=123